weiwensangsang/golang-internal/problems/defer.md

 Let us start with code.
-What is the result for this code?
+What is the result for this code? defer is first in last out, This is very natural, the following statement will depend on the previous resource, so if the previous resource is released first, the subsequent statement cannot be executed.

 ```go
 package main